History of California High-Speed Rail: Federal funds

-Construction funding
+Beginning construction funding

 On July 6, 2012, the California legislature approved construction of high-speed system, and Governor Brown signed the bill on July 18.
 The funding approved includes $4.5 billion in bonds previously approved by voters, which, in turn, freed up $3.2 billion in federal funding that would otherwise have expired after July 6. $2.6 billion was allocated to build the Initial Construction Segment.
 Funding was also to be used for several "bookend" and connectivity projects designed to integrate the future high-speed rail system with existing local and regional rail lines.
 The plan estimates final cost at Year-Of-Expenditure (YOE) $68 billion for Phase 1.

 Cap-and-Trade funds

-In June 2014 state legislators and Governor Jerry Brown agreed on apportioning the state's annual cap-and-trade funds (through 2030) so that 25% goes to high speed rail (under the authority of CHSRA) and 15% goes to other transportation projects by other agencies.
+In June 2014 state legislators and Governor Jerry Brown agreed on apportioning the state's annual cap-and-trade funds (through 2030) so that 25% goes to high speed rail (under the control of the Authority) and 15% goes to other transportation projects by other agencies.
 As of September 2022, the project has received a total of $5,108,206,000 in cap-and-trade funding.